cdbrauer/VoxelFuse-Material-Interface-Generation/README.md

-# Lattice-Structure-Generation
+# Material-Interface-Generation
-Examples of generating lattice structures using VoxelFuse
+Examples of generating graded material transitions using VoxelFuse

 ## lattice_transition
 Demonstrates generating a graded transition between two materials using a lattice structure.